s3683007/A2-G2/README.md

 3. Enter your new problem discription
 4. Enter your problem severity (1 for high or 2 for low priority)

+#### View All My Ticket
+1. Follow Login section, steps 1-3 as a prerequisite.
+2. To check all tickets enter 2 into the console to view staff menu.
+3. List of all your tickets appears

 ## Roadmap
 #### Current Version